 - Well water: Well water is almost always guaranteed to taste just a little bit different every time you fill up your bottle.
 Do not be alarmed.
 The weather, especially if you live near the coast, can influence the flavor of the water depending on what minerals are leached into the water from the surrounding land.
 As long as you regularly have your well water tested for harmful bacteria and the well water passes the test, it is safe to drink the water.
 While investing in a well is not cheap, it is, however, an incredibly reliable, essentially unlimited, and completely free source of water.
 Keep reading in the next section for more information on how to dig a well.

 - Hauling water and storing it in a large tank: This is a great idea, especially if you have a wild water source nearby, for example, a lake or a stream.
 It might be possible for you to collect the water and store it in the large tank.
 You might also consider the water haul and tank store option if you have access to a well that is a little ways down the street.
+You can also add a smaller tank and use the water stored in it for an off grid shower.

 This list is by no means complete.
 That being said, the most successful off grid homesteads will have a well, and they will also source their water from more than one place.